rslrl/LNM/README.md

 # LNM
 R code for generating miRNA-RNA pairs.

-Due to the size limit of GitHub, input data is available at http://bclab.inha.ac.kr/LNM.
+Due to the file size limit of GitHub, input data is available at http://bclab.inha.ac.kr/LNM.